Aaron Bastani

-Early life and education
+Early life

 Aaron Bastani was born as Aaron Peters in Bournemouth to a single mother, who died in 2015.
 She was employed in cleaning, the service industry and social care, and voted for the Conservative Party.
-His Iranian father Mammad Bastani was made a British refugee during the Iranian Revolution.
-He took his father's name Bastani in 2014.
+His Iranian father, Mammad Bastani, was made a British refugee during the Iranian Revolution.
+He took his father's name, Bastani, in 2014.

 Bastani completed an undergraduate and master's degree at the University College London.
-At the Royal Holloway, University of London, Bastani completed a PhD titled Strike!
+At the Royal Holloway, University of London, Bastani completed a PhD thesis titled Strike!
 Occupy!
 Retweet!: The Relationship Between Collective and Connective Action in Austerity Britain under the supervision of Andrew Chadwick.
 At weekends, he sold tomatoes while working on Novara Media projects.
 He held a significant role in the 2010 United Kingdom student protests against increased tuition fees as an activist and organiser.
 During protest attendances as research for his PhD, Bastani was arrested twice, leading to a six-month extension.
 After he used a bin to jam open an HSBC bank door at a 2011 protest, he was convicted of a public order offence and served a year's community service at Mind and as a leaf sweeper.
-He completed the PhD in 2015.
+He completed his PhD in 2015 after writing the doctoral thesis in six months; in a blog post he credited this in part to his high carbohydrate diet and his purchase of a MacBook Pro.

 Career

-Bastani has written for publications including The Guardian, London Review of Books, openDemocracy and Vice.
-Jane Merrick called Bastani a "non-journalist", but Bastani argued in 2015 that he is a journalist.
-The Quietus commented that he is known for "regularly engaging in Twitter jousts", and is regularly engaged in controversy over his views.
-In 2017, he tweeted a false claim about Labour's membership figures increasing by 150,000 that was widely repeated; Sam Burgon of the BBC suggested that the information could have originated from a typo by Richard Burgon, who tweeted the same claim shortly after Bastani.
-After speaking critically about the Remembrance poppy and Royal British Legion during 2018, Bastani was criticised in The Sun and by Labour MPs including Tom Watson, Nia Griffith and Kevan Jones.